Sound Blaster Audigy: SB Audigy Series Support Pack

 User daniel_k (Daniel Kawakami) from Creative's forums does maintenance updates to keep compatibility with the latest version of Windows and implements several non public fixes.
 They are available on both Creative's forums and his blog.

 The latest version is based on Creative's Audigy Rx driver.
 For the older Audigy cards, there are both benefits and drawbacks compared to the latest official drivers: while they bring back CMSS2, which was deprecated by Creative on Vista/7, OpenAL quality is reported to differ significantly and these drivers do not support EAX in combination with OpenAL.

-After Windows 10 1903 update, the drivers stopped working, they install, but there is no sound from soundcard, neither the Creative Audio Console cannot see the card.
-A solution is to install latest driver from Audigy RX (manually via *inf).
-Rest of the package (Creative programs) can be left from daniel_k package.
+After Windows 10 1903 update, the drivers stopped working, they install, but there is no sound from the soundcard, neither can the Creative Audio Console see the card.
+A solution is to install the latest driver from Audigy RX (manually via *inf).
+The rest of the package (Creative programs) can be left from daniel_k package.